jmmarco/frontend-neighborhood-map/README.md

 # Neighborhood Map
 This is an application that helps you find local business and places in your local neighborhood

+Initially you will see all the favorite locations listed.
+You can use the search bar to look for a specific venue.
+Every time you highlight a venue, it will bounce on the map to help you pin point it's location.

 API's

 - Foursquare API